 Tools for employers

 What are childcare vouchers?

-*Annual Employer’s NI savings for a Basic rate taxpayer taking the full £243 voucher value.
+*Annual Employer’s NI savings for a Basic rate taxpayer taking the full £243 voucher value each month.
 The maximum savings available will be less for Higher and Additional rate taxpayers.
-Employee savings are based on a Basic rate taxpayer taking the full £243 voucher allowance over a 12 month period.
+Employee savings are based on a Basic rate taxpayer taking the full £243 voucher allowance each month.

 What is Tax-Free Childcare (TFC)?

 The government is introducing a new scheme called Tax-Free Childcare (TFC).
 TFC is different to childcare vouchers, and not be offered through employers.